michael-spengler/data-collector/README.md

-# Natural Language Processing Trainer
+# Data Collector
 As simple as it gets

 ## Preparation
+tbd

 ## Usage Example
+tbd

 ## Feedback
 If you find any issues or want to share improvement proposals in general feel free to open an issue [here](https://github.com/michael-spengler/nlp-trainer/issues).